 Just think: The phrase Black Lives Matter would never have been chanted at the Democratic National Convention last month without Mike Brown.
 Like Emmett Till was to the Civil Rights Movement, Brown is to the Black Lives Matter Movement.

 “If Mike wasn’t killed and people weren’t directly impacted, if we didn’t leave our homes, I don’t know where or what movement I would (have been in) two years ago,” said Johnetta Elzie, a Ferguson protester and prominent BLM leader recently told USA Today.
 And without his death, the 27-year-old admitted “I probably wouldn’t be as involved as I am now.”

-Here we are, two years later and it’s even more clear this movement and its message are desperately needed.
+Here we are, five years later and it’s even more clear this movement in the era of Trump’s America and its message are desperately needed.
 From Freddie Gray to Sandra Bland to Philando Castile to Korryn Gaines to Tamir Rice to Rekia Boyd, not a month has gone by since Brown’s death that we haven’t heard news of another person of color’s life being cut short at the hands of the police.

 And while we know our lives have real value, when will White America understand that?
 When will police stop automatically perceiving us as criminals?
 Why must we be an “angel” in order to be considered a victim?
 When will the police use the same de-escalation techniques on us that they use on White people?
 Why does our justice system refuse to indict or convict police who murder us?
 Most important, seeing everything we’ve seen and knowing what we know, why are folks still in such utter denial about racism in America?